-3 The maximal use of available controls is a development from the phonological principle of the MAXIMAL USE OF AVAILABLE FEATURES (MUAF; Ohala 1979, 1980), which is also related to the notion of feature economy (Clements 2003).
-Similar to the proposals cited above, we distinguish the phonetic from the phonological level, and the particular constraints that apply to each.
+3 The Maximal Use of Available Controls is a development from the phonological principle of the Maximal Use of Available Features (MUAF; Ohala 1979, 1980), which is also related to the notion of feature economy (Clements 2003).
+Similar to the above cited proposals, we distinguish the phonetic from the phonological level, and the particular constraints that apply to each.
 Overall, the selection of features within a language inventory says little about the phonetic realization by a given talker.